-Earwigs in Georgia and Tennessee
+Earwigs in Georgia

 Earwigs owe their name to the superstition that they purposely crawl into the ears of sleeping people and bore into the brain.
 Even though earwigs prefer moist, dark places, they choose these places for day-time hiding, not at night when people are sleeping.
 Earwigs are mostly nocturnal, searching for and feeding on a wide variety of insects and plants after dark.
 They are more common in the southern and southwestern United States and tend to hibernate during the winter months.
 Earwigs may seek refuge in homes when conditions outside are too dry, hot, or cold.

 The diet of earwigs consists of a wide variety of plant and animal matter.
 Earwigs feed on leaves, flowers, fruits, and fungi, as well as on aphids and larger insects such as flies, captured with their pincer-like cerci.
 Day-time hiding places include under logs, rocks, boards, or dense growth of vines or weeds.
 Around homes, they can be found in moisture-rich environments such as cracks near swimming pool areas, flower bed mulch, underneath outdoor potted plants, and leaf litter.
 Inside homes, they will congregate in flaps of cardboard boxes and inside kitchens and bathrooms.